Residential Treatment Program

 Our residential treatment is community-based RCCF, providing individual therapy, family therapy, and group therapy for all clients to address long-standing issues around trauma, abuse/neglect, reunification, criminal behavior, emotional diagnosis, and education recovery.
 Therapeutic services are provided by a Master’s level mental health professional.
 Clients attend school on campus for credit recovery/attainment or GED program.
 Family integration is also a key focus of our residential program.

 “Start where you can start.
 Don’t put off to tomorrow what you can do today.”

 We offer 5 different Lodge programs to fit the needs and progress of our clients.
 Clients are able to stabilize behaviors and move towards home-like lodges to acclimate back into community settings.

 Each client engages in individual, family, and group therapy while at GCC Residential.
 Clients have a primary therapist to work towards their goals.

-Our mission and commitment is to create a structured and therapeutic environment that empowers youth to build healthy relationships, succeed in education, and be a productive member of society.
+Our mission and commitment are to create a structured and therapeutic environment that empowers youth to build healthy relationships, succeed in education, and be productive members of society.
 The youth in our program benefit from comprehensive and strengths-based treatment.

 We Can Help